aws/s2n-tls/docs/USAGE-GUIDE.md

 |   20200207    |           |   X   |              |    X    |
 |    rfc9151    |     X     |   X   |              |    X    |

-Note that the legacy SHA-1 algorithms are not supported in TLS1.3.
-Legacy SHA-1 algorithms will be supported in CertificateVerify messages only if TLS1.2 has been negotiated and the security policy allows them.
+Note that legacy SHA-1 algorithms are not supported in TLS1.3.
+Legacy SHA-1 algorithms will be supported only if TLS1.2 has been negotiated and the security policy allows them.

 ### Chart: Security policy version to supported curves/groups